mojogogo-ai/mojo-mdbook/src/chapters/create-bot.md

 #### Train AI

 Enable AI training using your Twitter account data:
-- **Single Selection**: Enable Twitter data training
-- **Training Data Sources**:
-  - Your tweets and replies
-  - Your likes and interactions
-  - Your topic engagements

 > ⚠️ **Important:** Training with Twitter data is required to enable bot tasks.
 Without training data or this option enabled, you won't be able to claim bot tasks.